numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 First, we define for each problem instance :math:`p^3 = (n, f_\theta, \theta_i)`
 a *reference* quality indicator value, :math:`I^{\rm ref, \theta_i}`.
-In the single-objective case this is the optimal function value.
+In the single-objective case this is currently the optimal function value.
-In the multi-objective case this is the hypervolume indicator of an approximation of the Pareto front [BRO2016]_.
+In the multi-objective case this is currently the hypervolume indicator of an approximation of the Pareto front [BRO2016]_.
 Based on this reference value and a set of target *precision* values, which are independent of the instance |thetai|, we define a target value